Review by Frank Plowright

 There have been Batman stories where the plotting is first rate, but let down by substandard art, so no-one remembers them today.
 Mikel Janín ensures that won’t be the case with The War of Jokes and Riddles, producing something striking on almost every page, whether it’s an imaginative layout, a nice piece of symbolism, a spectacular spread, or sometimes just a brilliantly appropriate expression on someone’s face.
 King’s obviously noted a talent for this, as throughout the book there are several remarkable pages of a character just thinking or speaking, the expression on their face changing as they do so.

 Janín isn’t the only artist.
 In passing over the previous three books King has used third rate villain Kite Man as the punchline to a joke.
 In a book where jokes are important he turns that around by presenting Kite Man as a figure of pathos rather than fun, but also one with resources, and Clay Mann illustrates a couple of interludes, integral to the main story, with Kite Man as the focus.
 Mann also has a way with a spread, and while his overall layouts don’t match Janín, he’s no second rate pinch hitter.

 Clever, captivating and complex, The War of Jokes and Riddles is a stunning piece of work with great emotional depth.
 If King’s Rebirth run on Batman until now hasn’t been quite as good as some people will tell you, this is a story that ranks among the best Batman has to offer.
+It’s also found in hardback as part of the seond Batman Rebirth Deluxe Edition.
 Rules of Engagement continues his material.